LearnEverything/acktueli/src/pages/docs/mood/REACT_EXPEL.md

 > {{ document0r }} stressing out or alerted

-But to imply more complex emotions, an asymetrical
+But to imply more complex emotions, an asymmetrical
 > ({ act0r )) act0r tries to chill everyone out at the actors own expense